The yell that arose

 That we take care of a thing someone’s cared for

-by caring for that thing they have cared for
+by caring for that thing as I have

 any stranger would let you live